Vuex vs Global Store(Vue.Observable)

 Introduction to Vuex and Vue.observable

 Vuex is a state management pattern and library that serves as a centralized store for all our components in an application.
-Its rules ensure that the state can only be mutated in a predictable fashion.
+Its rules ensure that the state can only be mutated predictably.

 Vue.observable is a method we use to control the state of our applications; it creates reactive data outside of our vue component, making it possible for us to have a single state that we can share directly between multiple components.